solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     from generate_series(1,3000000) x;
     ```

-3. Ensure that your instance is enabled and configured for parallel hash joins, this is the default for instances, but depending is always worth verifying.
-You should see the following values.
+3. Ensure that the server instance is enabled and configured for parallel hash joins, this is the default setting, but it is always worth verifying.
+The following values should be the defaults:
    - parallel_type_cost = `0.1`
    - parallel_setup_cost = `1000`
    - max_parallel_workers_per_gather = `2`